Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 INFO:
 - 6 floats if wanting sync (Syncs poorly even with this!), 2 if not (Compressable to 0 with VRCFury parameter - compress bools)
 - Requires a controller to OSC Windows application (e.g. https://github.com/qbitzvr/VRCThumbParamsOSC )
+- REQUIRES SyncFix to drive the lens stealther (Lens automatically stealths for remote users when activating OSCcontrol)
 - Current version designed for VRCLens v1.9.2